Vince-Diversity/Project-Acceleration/_posts/2024-01-03-version-zero-point-three-first-milestone.markdown

 ---
 layout: post
-title: "Summary of 2023"
+title: "First milestone of version 0.3"
 date: 2024-01-03 12:00:00 +0100
 categories: development
 ---

 Version 0.3 started being worked on a year ago, on January 2023.
-The version before was text-based, so the current version 0.3 is where all basic features of the game were built.
-It took a year, but now the game developement has gotten far enough so it's time to focus on designing the game's content next.
+The version before was text-based, and the current version implements all the gameplay and some simple graphics, so 0.3 is going to take much longer to make.
+The first milestone has been reached now: game developement has gotten far enough so it's time to focus on designing the game's content next.

 The things that can be done in the game now are summarised here.
 * An environment can be built using Godot 4 editor.
 The environment background can be mapped with a tileset and objects in the environment can be interacted with.